Life Stories for Better HealthTM

 In the case of health care or senior living organizations, there are challenges in providing adequate one-on-one engagement with limited time and resources.
 Elders may interact with staff, family, or volunteers on a regular basis.
 However, if they do not have meaningful connections with others, elders are still at risk for loneliness.
 Emotional loneliness causes the same health affects as physical loneliness.

 Loneliness is its own pandemic.
-Does staff really have the time to interact adequately or regularly?
+Do clinicians, nurses, or other care staff really have the time to interact adequately or regularly?
 Do they have the social engagement skills and time?
 Family members and volunteers are limited in their visits as well.
 Are people feeling “stuck” within their four walls?
-Do some people have no visitors, so they face more intense loneliness?
+Do some people have no visitors or no family, so they face more intense loneliness?

 Solutions are sought for…